Bluezen/ECSlidingViewController-issue/README.md

 * Result: The video keeps playing as we can hear the sound going on but the image froze.
 * Expected result: the video keeps playing correctly.

+Notes:
-Note:  If you open the menu by touching the '+' button the issue is not happening.
-The issue happens with any html5 video playing inline.
-If you run this demo on an iPhone you won't see the issue as the webpage I chose will open the video in fullscreen.
+* If you open the menu by touching the --Menu-- button the issue is not happening, the image of the video won't freeze.
+* The issue happens with any html5 video playing inline.
+Toggling the fullscreen mode will unfroze the video if launch the Apple media player.
+If you run this demo on an iPhone you won't see the issue as the video will automaticaly be played in fullscreen with Apple media player.
+* The issue occurs only with `WKWebView`, everything is allright with `UIWebView`, you can switch the webview by touching the --Switch-- button to try it out.

 ## Quick fix
 You can use commit [74b55f84291bc1868171888a3a7de282fff39021](https://github.com/ECSlidingViewController/ECSlidingViewController/commit/74b55f84291bc1868171888a3a7de282fff39021) as a quick fix but it has a bad side effect: it breaks the interactivity of the animation to open the menu.